osirrc/jig/README.md

 The run files are expected to be placed in the `/output` directory such that they can be evaluated externally by `jig` using `trec_eval`.

-The script will be executed as `./search --json <json>` where the JSON string has the following format:
+The script will be executed as `./search <json>` where the JSON string has the following format:
 ```json5
 {
   "collection": {